videosdk-live/videosdk-docs/docs/realtime-communication/sdk-reference/react-sdk/use-meeting.md

 # useMeeting Hook

-`useMeeting` hook abtracts meeting class and takes all the events as parameters and returns all the properties and methods to work work meeting instance.
+`useMeeting` hook abtracts meeting class and takes all the events as parameters and returns all the properties and methods to work meeting instance.

 ## useMeeting example